-The Bonds are general obligations of the State to be issued pursuant to a resolution adopted on , 2024 (the "Resolution") by the Governor, the Secretary of Finance, the Secretary of State and the State Treasurer (collectively, the "Issuing Officers").
+The Bonds are general obligations of the State to be issued pursuant to a resolution adopted on , 2025 (the "Resolution") by the Governor, the Secretary of Finance, the Secretary of State and the State Treasurer (collectively, the "Issuing Officers").
 The Bonds will contain a pledge of the State's full faith and credit for the payment of the principal of and interest on the Bonds.
-The 2024A Bonds are dated and bear interest from their date of delivery payable commencing November 1, 2024, and thereafter semi-annually on each May 1 and November 1 (each an "2024A Interest Payment Date") at the rate or rates per annum and shall mature, all as set forth on the inside cover page of this Official Statement.
-The 2024B Bonds are dated and bear interest from their date of delivery payable commencing July 1, 2024, and thereafter semi-annually on each January 1 and July 1 (each an "2024B Interest Payment Date", and together with the 2024A Interest Payment Date, the "Interest Payment Dates") at the rate or rates per annum and shall mature, all as set forth on the inside cover page of this Official Statement.
-The 2024B Bonds are dated and bear interest from their date of delivery payable commencing July 1, 2024, and thereafter semi-annually on each January 1 and July 1 (each an "2024B Interest Payment Date", and together with the 2024A Interest Payment Date, the "Interest Payment Dates") at the rate or rates per annum and shall mature, all as set forth on the inside cover page of this Official Statement.
+The Bonds are dated and bear interest from their date of delivery payable commencing November 1, 2025, and thereafter semi-annually on each May 1 and November 1 (each an "Interest Payment Date") at the rate or rates per annum and shall mature, all as set forth on the inside cover page of this Official Statement.
 Interest on the Bonds will be calculated on the basis of a 360 day year of twelve 30-day months.
 The Bonds will be issued as fully registered bonds in denominations of \$1,000 and integral multiples thereof.

-Interest on the Bonds will be paid on each Interest Payment Date to the holders of the respective series of Bonds on the Record Date (as described below) in respect of such Interest Payment Dates to the person whose name the Bond is registered, as shown in the bond register, maintained by the State.
+Interest on the Bonds will be paid on each Interest Payment Date to the holders of the Bonds on the Record Date (as described below) in respect of such Interest Payment Dates to the person whose name the Bond is registered, as shown in the bond register, maintained by the State.
 The Record Date with respect to any Interest Payment Date for the respective series of Bonds is the fifteenth (15th) day of the calendar month preceding such Interest Payment Date.
-Principal on the Bonds will be payable upon presentation and surrender of such Bonds by the holders of the respective series of Bonds at the Office of the State Treasurer, in Dover, Delaware, at maturity.
-So long as the Bonds are maintained in book-entry only form, interest, and principal at maturity, will be paid by electronic funds transfer on the Interest Payment Date with respect to each series of Bonds held by the Depository Trust Company, New York, New York.
+Principal on the Bonds will be payable upon presentation and surrender of such Bonds by the holders of the Bonds at the Office of the State Treasurer, in Dover, Delaware, at maturity.
+So long as the Bonds are maintained in book-entry only form, interest, and principal at maturity, will be paid by electronic funds transfer on the Interest Payment Date with respect to the Bonds held by the Depository Trust Company, New York, New York.